Queenstown, itself, has many great activities, but it is also a great jump-off point for exploring the South Island.

 The restaurant is meh.
 However, the whole structure just finished renovations.
 The also offer a luge and mountain biking down the mountain.

 Looking at their website, I see that star gazing is an option.
-If you are into star gazing, then the best place to go in NZ is Lake Tekapo, hands down.
+If you are into star gazing, then the best place to go is Lake Tekapo, hands down.

 We did not do a jet boat, but it looks pretty fun.
 This also gives a different perspective of the Shotover River.